UNSW-CEEM/nempy/paper.md

 case of the NEM additional markets for ancillary services have been introduced.
 One set of ancillary markets that have been integrated into the market dispatch procedure are the Frequency Control Ancillary Services (FCAS) markets.
 In these markets generators compete to provide the ability to rapidly change generation levels in order to control the grid frequency.
-Nempy is flexible in that it allows for formulation of very simple market models, for the formulation of market models of near real-world complexity, and at the various levels of intermediate complexity.
+Nempy is flexible in that it allows for the formulation of very simple market models, for the formulation of market models of near real-world complexity, and at the various levels of intermediate complexity.
 Simple models can be constructed using just generator bids and electricity demand, so called bid stack models.
 More complete models can be constructed by using the inbuilt features to create multiple market regions, ramp rate limits, loss factors, FCAS markets, FCAS trapezium